wejafoo/bin-go/README.md

 each camel-cased word boundary with an underscore and switching to all uppercase alphabetic characters (e.g. FdBuildContext = FD_BUILD_CONTEXT)

-    Bool    build       FdBuild             -- DEFAULT: true - Turns on application-specific builds"), Bool    debug       FdDebug             -- Turns on detailed logging and enables a debugger if identified"), Bool    local       FdLocal             -- Identifies a build target as local(i.e. not remote)"), Bool    quiet       FdQuiet             -- Turns off all logging to STDOUT "), Bool    remote      FdRemote            -- Identifies a build target as remote(i.e. not local)"), Bool    verbose     FdVerbose           -- Verbose execution output"), String  context     FdBuildContext      -- REQUIRED - Boolean that indicates local(-local) or cloud(-remote) deploy"), String  nickname    FdNickname          -- Provides the route for mife"), String  service     FdServiceName       -- DEFAULT: $PWD - Working directory and/or Docker Compose service directive."), String  site        FdSiteNickname      -- Provides the route for mife"), String  alias       FdTargetAlias       -- Recognizable label added to viewable instance name"), String  domain      FdTargetDomain      -- The domain within which the target service will be mapped."), String  image       FdTargetImageTag    -- The default tag of a newly minted build images."), String  port        FdTargetLocalPort   -- The host port accessible by a user and mapped to the service port"), String  Log         FdTargetLogLevel    -- DEBUG, INFO, WARNING, ERROR, CRITICAL (default: INFO)"), String  pid         FdTargetProjectId   -- The project ID used for a cloud-based deployments."), String  realm       FdTargetRealm       -- Prefix that, when prepended to root domain, serves as the app OAuth realm."), String  port2       FdTargetRemotePort  -- The actual service port of a running container, rarely available to users."),
+    Bool    build       FdBuild             -- DEFAULT: true - Turns on application-specific builds Bool    clean       FdClean             -- DEFAULT: false - Prunes all stopped containers and any unused image, network, or volume
+    Bool    debug       FdDebug             -- Turns on detailed logging and enables a debugger if identified Bool    local       FdLocal             -- Identifies a build target as local(i.e. not remote) Bool    quiet       FdQuiet             -- Turns off all logging to STDOUT Bool    remote      FdRemote            -- Identifies a build target as remote(i.e. not local) Bool    verbose     FdVerbose           -- Verbose execution output String  context     FdBuildContext      -- REQUIRED - Boolean that indicates local(-local) or cloud(-remote) deploy String  init        FdInit              --
+    String  nickname    FdNickname          -- Provides the route for mife String  service     FdServiceName       -- DEFAULT: $PWD - Working directory and/or Docker Compose service directive.
+    String  site        FdSiteNickname      -- Provides the route for mife String  alias       FdTargetAlias       -- Recognizable label added to viewable instance name String  domain      FdTargetDomain      -- The domain within which the target service will be mapped.
+    String  image       FdTargetImageTag    -- The default tag of a newly minted build images.
+    String  port        FdTargetLocalPort   -- The host port accessible by a user and mapped to the service port String  Log         FdTargetLogLevel    -- DEBUG, INFO, WARNING, ERROR, CRITICAL (default: INFO) String  pid         FdTargetProjectId   -- The project ID used for a cloud-based deployments.
+    String  realm       FdTargetRealm       -- Prefix that, when prepended to root domain, serves as the app OAuth realm.
+    String  port2       FdTargetRemotePort  -- The actual service port of a running container, rarely available to users.

 ----